A message on the topic of biological death. Main signs of clinical death

 • the chest does not make inhalation-exhalation movements;

 CPR is divided into two stages: basic and specialized.
 The first is performed by a person who is next to the victim.
-The second is by trained health workers on site or in a hospital.
+The second is by trained medical workers on site or in a hospital.
 The algorithm for performing the first stage is as follows:

-4. Go to chest compressions.
+4. Go to indirect cardiac massage.

-Resuscitation of the patient in the clinic
+Resuscitation of a patient in a clinical setting

 1. Electrical defibrillation - stimulation of breathing by exposure to electrodes with alternating current.